hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 Sometimes I get lucky.
 The IEEE and intuitive results don't always go together.

-[19:13:54](#1619118834447ixnnE:gitter.im) <hiiamboris (NOT THIS ONE)>: í ½í¸ƒ
+[19:13:54](#1619118834447ixnnE:gitter.im) <hiiamboris (NOT THIS ONE)>: ğŸ˜ƒ

 [19:14:11](#1619118851448xNxLy:gitter.im) <greggirwin (Gregg Irwin)>:
 The definition is that you get an error. :^)

-[19:14:34](#1619118874449SaWUA:gitter.im) <hiiamboris (NOT THIS ONE)>: which makes me write code to avoid it í ½í¸‰
+[19:14:34](#1619118874449SaWUA:gitter.im) <hiiamboris (NOT THIS ONE)>: which makes me write code to avoid it ğŸ˜‰

 [19:15:03](#1619118903450UYBQE:gitter.im) <greggirwin (Gregg Irwin)>:
 We want to keep you employed.

-[19:15:15](#1619118915451lwGoN:gitter.im) <hiiamboris (NOT THIS ONE)>: mkay í ½í¸‰
+[19:15:15](#1619118915451lwGoN:gitter.im) <hiiamboris (NOT THIS ONE)>: mkay ğŸ˜‰

 [19:15:45](#1619118945453vmhqr:gitter.im) <greggirwin (Gregg Irwin)>:
 Would 0 be a useful result in your current use case?
 Because that makes more sense than `x` to me right now.